 Stimulate your muscles maximally without overworking the system with endless amounts of sets, reps, intensity techniques and rushing from one exercise to the next.
 Strength training is not cardio!
 Dial back the volume and take as much time as you need before entering your next set.

 3-5 minutes of rest between your max effort sets are mandatory if you want to be fresh and ready for the next set.
-You’re sacrificing strength and development by going fast.
+You’re sacrificing strength by going fast.
 But I don’t want you to be fast.
 I don’t want you to be like everyone else.
 I want you to be stronger than everyone else.

 “What is the optimal rep scheme, what rep speed should I aim for, what bench press technique…?”

 5×5, 5/3/1 or 123?
 It doesn’t matter.
 Once you understand the principles behind your body’s adaptational processes, you won’t be confined to formulas or doctrines.
 Use the numbers above as guidelines but don’t be tied down by them.
 Always be open to experiment and learn.

 Your rest and recovery will make or break you

 This is something I’ve had to learn the hard way.
 Training with high intensity and pushing heavy weight requires an adequate amount of downtime.
 Your nervous system takes a serious hit every time you max-out or train (close) to failure.

 Generally speaking, 3-4 sessions a week is as much as I would have you do.
 If you’ve read my thoughts on optimal training frequency, you know I rarely train more than 3 times a week and I have made incredible progress doing so.

 Pick a select few exercises (3-5 per session).
 Get some intense but brief work in and rest like a king.